moabb.pipelines.classification.SSVEP_TRCA#

 - Parameters:

-y_pred – Prediction vector in respect to X.
+y_pred – Prediction vector in respect to X, of shape

 - predict_proba(X)[source]#